 leslie moreland gaines, “documentary filmmaker,” con man, artistic failure, hypocrite, and all around evil son of a bitch

-He is a liar.
+He is a pathological liar.
 He never speaks truth.
 He sheds crocodile tears.
 He is a bad actor.
+He is a bad “filmmaker.”
 He is a hypocrite, a racist, and a descendant of General Gaines, one of the foremost murderers of native Americans in this country’s history.
-He is cursed by the Seminole and the Miccosuccee tribes, and I believe he is also is suffering from early onset Alzheimer’s, or some other form of dementia.
+He, himself, is quite literally cursed by the Seminole and the Miccosuccee tribes — they have judgments against him for millions: $,$$$,$$$, and he will never be able to own property in his own name as long as he lives.
+I believe he is suffering from early onset Alzheimer’s, or some other form of dementia.
 Or, just as likely, he has just rotted his brain with too much drinking & drugging.

-He abuses women, uses & emotionally abuses everyone he meets, and continues to steal from my by using my deceased brother’s name on his work!
+He abuses women, uses & emotionally abuses everyone he meets, and continues to steal & abuse me emotionally by using my deceased brother’s name as a credit on his illegally obtained footage!
 I pray that he doesn’t harm anyone else.
 Look at his face and run from it, should you see him.
 Forewarned is forearmed.
 I owe the world this warning, both as a human being and a fourth generation attorney.